abhilashjangir/indianfooddataset/README.md

 # indianfooddataset
-Indina food dataset containing 100 categories and 20 images per category.
+Indian food dataset containing 100 categories and 20 images per category. images are taken from local restaurants and few are collected from Google Images.